 A report containing the findings from all participants is available from JISC – look out for the mentions of duo 🙂

-The University also took part in the 2018-19 digital tracker which ended at the end of April.
-Members of the LTT are currently processing the data and will report back shortly.
+The University also took part in the 2018-19 digital experience insight survey which ended at the end of April.